 In 2010-11, I returned to my yoga studies and earned an Advanced Teacher Training Certificate called The Art of Teaching, from The Yoga Studio (with nationally-known Barbara Benagh), a 200-hour program.

 Then in 2012, after a year of study, I earned a certificate in Silver Age Yoga, a program that teaches how to modify yoga to safely teach it to seniors.
-One level is chair yoga where all the moves are done sitting on chairs (sometimes with music), and it is surprisingly effective.
+One level is chair yoga where all the moves are done sitting on chairs, and yet it is surprisingly effective.
 The more advanced level includes standing, sitting and floor poses, with many modifications to accommodate for physical conditions and challenges.